alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 In other words, manual shuffling is like divide and conquer with random combination of parts.

-When the data is all in memory, as our words are, then for simplicity this shuffling can be expressed as a recursive function, that after distributing the words equally to 2 parts lists calls itself to randomize those lists.
+When the data is all in main memory, as our words are, then for simplicity this shuffling can be expressed as a recursive function, that after distributing the words equally to 2 parts lists calls itself to randomize those lists.
 With *n* words the recursion depth is then roughly log₂(*n*) = log(*n*)/log(2), which for *n* = 58112 is ‭≈15.8, which rounded up is 16.
 This means the call chain is far too short to cause stack overflow UB, so a simple recursive implementation is OK.

+---

+Something that produces a sequence of random yes/no’s is needed.
+Modern C++ code should use the facilities of the C++11 `<random>` header, and not the old C `rand` and `srand` functions.
+Unfortunately `<random>` is designed as a set of building blocks that encapsulate the difficult computer science stuff, but that aren’t really usable directly.
+A set of more directly usable wrappers is available here in header [`"my_random.hpp"`](source/my_random.hpp).
+In particular there’s a class `my_random::Choices` whose `.next()` method produces a pseudo-random sequence of `bool` values: